 I spent my formative volleyball years in Columbia, SC which coincidentally hosts two of the largest grass tournaments in the Southeast: The Clash and The Crown.
 Because I’ve played in those two tournaments for the past 15+ years, I may be biased, but they’ve definitely turned into my two favorite weekends of the year.
 They give away over $14,000 in cash and prizes, so as you can imagine, the competition is fierce!

-If you can’t make it to the Clash or Crown, here are some bucket list tournaments around the US that you should check out!
+If you can’t make it to the Soda City Classic here are some bucket list tournaments around the US that you should check out!

 - Hang 10 Volleyball – Hillsborough, NC – multiple tournaments

 - Frenemies – Charlotte, NC – multiple tournaments

 - A-Town – Anderson, SC – multiple tournaments

 - Pisgah Forest Classic – Brevard, NC – annually in July

 - The Dive After 5 – Charlotte NC – annually in August